 Shadows fall below the eyes in a portrait and can result in an ugly image.
-Unless you are looking for a very specific lighting effects for buildings and similar subjects, don’t shoot between 11h00 and 13h00.
+Unless you’re looking for very specific lighting effects for buildings and similar subjects, don’t shoot between 11am and 1pm.

-Besides shooting sunsets and sunrise virtually any type of image will look great.
-A key here is to use bright shadow, like under high trees, for portraits and other people shots.
+Besides shooting sunsets and sunrises, virtually any type of image will look great.
+A key here is to use bright shade for portraits and other people shots.
 It gives the same effect as a cloudy day.

 3. Shooting indoors

-There is no bad time when shooting indoors as you always have control of the light when using flash or strobes.
-But, flash is not the greatest light to shoot by even if you do have total control.
+There is no bad time when shooting indoors, as you always have control of the light when using flash or strobes.
+But flash isn’t the greatest light to shoot by even if you do have total control.
 Using available natural light will always give you a great image.
 So what’s the best way?
-Find a place inside that has a large window which allows a good amount of light to enter the room.
+Find a place inside with a large window that allows a good amount of light to enter the room.

 Place your subject in the area where most of this light falls.
-If you find that the opposite side of the subject is too dark, use a reflector which can be a large piece of card, a white board or a sheet draped just outside the view of the camera lens.
+If you find that the opposite side of the subject is too dark, use a reflector which, can be a large piece of card, a white board, or a bed sheet draped just outside the view of the camera lens.
 Experiment to find the best subject placement.
 Sometimes the darker side of the image will make the overall image really stunning.

-So, there is always a time to take an image and key to this is make the best possible use of available light.
-You may not be able to shoot the image you have in mind but you’ll still be able to create an image that is stunning.
-You won’t necessarily get it right the first time but be prepared to experiment and try different placements and angles and I can assure you that you will come up with something that great.
+So, there’s always a time to take an image, and key to this is make the best possible use of available light.
+You may not be able to shoot the image you have in mind but you’ll still be able to create an image that’s stunning.
+You won’t necessarily get it right the first time; be prepared to experiment and try different placements and angles, and I can assure you that you’ll come up with something great.

 About the Author: